 Since 1973, Colorado had been a “no-fault” auto insurance state, meaning that if you were injured in an accident your own insurance would pay for your medical care, no matter who was liable for the collision.
 But this all changed in 2003 when Colorado repealed the Accident Reparations Act, converting the state from no-fault to a tort system.
 This means that those injured in an automobile accident have to prove that they were not at fault and attempt to collect damages from the at-fault party or their insurance company.

-If the person at fault for the accident (not you) is uninsured or underinsured, meaning he or she doesn’t have sufficient coverage to pay for the damages, automobile insurance companies in Colorado are legally required to include uninsured/underinsured coverage in every policy they sell in the state.
+Automobile insurance companies in Colorado are legally required to include uninsured/underinsured coverage in every policy they sell in the state.
+If you were hit by someone without insurance or with low limits of coverage that aren’t sufficient to pay for all your damages, the uninsured (UM) or underinsured (UIM) coverage on your own policy will pay for injuries to you and your passengers, and sometimes even damage to your vehicle if you are involved in a hit-and-run.
 But remember, to make a claim for underinsured benefits, you first have to get permission from your insurance company to settle with the at-fault driver’s insurance company.

 Colorado law requires the following minimum amount of uninsured/underinsured motorist coverage (unless waived in writing by the policyholder):